- Our Ships

-You will be fully immersed into life on board a tall ship and if you wish to you can take part in watches and helping the cook in the galley.
+You will be fully immersed into life on board a tall ship and if you wish to you can take part in watches and help the cook in the galley.
 This is the best way to fully experience life on the sea!
 Help hoist the sails; take the helm and steer the ship; climb the mast to stow the top sails or head out onto the bow sprit to stow the jibs.
 There will be lectures and you can learn about navigation and sailing in general.
 When you are not on watch you can also sit back, relax and enjoy the sea breeze with a good book in one of the many seating areas on deck.

 The safety of everyone on board is of paramount importance and our obligations in this respect are taken very seriously.
 Maybe and Blue Clipper are maintained in accordance with the Maritime Coastguard Agency’s Code of Practice for Small Commercial Vessels and the Large Yacht Code for Transport Malta.
 Annual surveys by an independent assessor and regular maintenance ensure that all the safety equipment meets or exceeds the legal requirements to operate as a sail training vessel.